TUDelft-PRIME-Books/Linear-Algebra/Chapter4/BasisAndDimension.md

 The proof consists of combining several properties of this section.

-We have  seen ({prf:ref}`Prop:Subspaces:PivotColsBasis`) that  the dimension of the column space is equal to the number of pivots.
+We have  seen ({prf:ref}`Prop:BasisDim:PivotColsBasis`) that  the dimension of the column space is equal to the number of pivots.
 Say, this number is given by $p$.

 Likewise, the dimension of the null space is equal to the number of free variables in the solution of